“Special” Education? “Special” Needs?

 That’s what typically goes on with special programs or services.
 And many times parents and families have a hard time navigating those special services while making sure that the services are: 1) the right fit for the person with a disability and 2) are of maximum support for not only the person with disabilities but the entire family.

-I started GPS Advocacy, a nationwide advocacy service for families who have loved one with disabilities, for this reason.
+I started GPS Advocacy, an advocacy service for families who have loved one with disabilities, for this reason.
+GPS Advocacy no longer exists…because I now am a lawyer, licensed in California.
+I still work with families, and still help them to achieve the best for their child.